markstringer-dti/markstringer-dti.github.io/dti.md

 But why?
 Why don't people want working software?

 Why?
-I don't the reason people don't want working software is the reason that they say they don't want it.
+I don't think the reasons people don't want working software are the reason that they say they don't want it.
+At least, those aren't the most important reason.
 The reason people don't want working software is something we've already talked about.
-It's the same reason that the improvisers that we talked about in [Chapter ref] don't want to deal with the pirate ship.
+It's the same reason that the improvisers that we talked about in [Chapter SHIP].
+They don't want to deal with the pirate ship.
 Without having to think about it, people know that dealing with working software, or with the pirate ship that just appeared on the horizon, will mean that they have to *change*.
 They will have to change what they think.
 They also might have to change what they do.
 We are all automatically, and subconsciously resistant to change.
-Even if we work in managing projects, which is manifestly the business of bringing about change.
+Even if we work in managing projects or work in teams developing software, or work as the manager of a software product, we instinctively avoid change.
+Even though of course we are manifestly the business of bringing about change.

 Why?
+There's another important reason.
 Trying to get even a tiny bit of software working tends to undermine some aspects of the idea.
 The "flower" that we talk about in [Chapter STREAMS].
 The thing that has instant appeal.
 Suddenly that appeal is being examined.
-The point where a team demonstrates working software for the first time is quite possibly the point with the most tension, it's the point that puts the idea of the project under the most stress.
+The point where a team demonstrates working software for the first time is quite possibly the point with the most stress and tension for the people who got funding for the idea.
+It's the point that puts the idea of the project under the most stress.
 It's awkward for the people who had the idea.
-If just getting *something* to work takes so long, and that something is so slow and has cost "*how much?"* money?
+If just getting *something* to work takes so long, and that *something* is so slow and has cost a lot of money.
 Suddenly the idea doesn't look so shiny and appealing.
 It's also embarrassing for the people who are delivering the software.
 After all the effort of project setup, after all the fuss of setting up servers, arranging meetings this tiny little thing is the first piece of working software.

 Why?
 Another reason that people don't want to let software be free are the "tree people".
 The people who jump out from behind trees and tell